lullimat/idea.deploy/README.md

 **Changes are being pushed quite frequently.
 Please, keep on checking for updates.**

-1. **The Jupyter notebook for the reproducibility of the results contained in [https://arxiv.org/abs/2105.08772](https://arxiv.org/abs/2105.08772) "A Mesoscale Perspective on the Tolman Length" is ready!**
-2. **The Jupyter notebook for the reproducibility of the results contained in [https://arxiv.org/abs/2112.02574](https://arxiv.org/abs/2112.02574) "Mesoscale Modelling of the Tolman Length in Multi-component Systems" is ready!
-The Jupyter notebook has only been tested in the 'devel' branch of 'idea.deploy'.
-Make sure you type in the terminal from the root directory of 'idea.deploy' the command ```git checkout devel``` before using it.**

 Thanks for passing by!
 If you are visiting this repository it is likely because of the first two preprints making use of it (see below).

 The repository is at an early stage in this moment and will keep evolving (hopefully for the best!) as time passes.
 The main spirit is to make public what has been used to obtain the numerical results published both on the public archive arxiv.org and on peer-reviewed journals.
 The software and the other contents will be steadily updated, so that the main criteria is not to provide the "definitive" code version but the code version that actually made the published results possible.
 As the code-base grows and evolves backwards compatibility will be assured.